stridecolossus/JOVE/docs/blog/part-3-cube/memory-allocation.md

 * `maxMemoryAllocationCount` is the maximum number of individual memory allocations that can be supported by the hardware.

-We first implement a custom pagination policy which quantises the memory request to a given page size:
+A custom pagination policy quantises the memory request to a given page size:

 ```java
 public class PageAllocationPolicy implements AllocationPolicy {